Use parameters in Azure Data Explorer dashboards

 Once drillthroughs are defined, you can use them to interact with your data.
 To do so, in visuals or tables where you've defined a drillthrough, right-click on a data point, and then select Drill through to > destination page.
 The values from the data point will be used as the parameters to filter the visuals on the target page.

-To return to the source page, in the top-right of the destination page, select Back.
+To return to the source page, in the top-right of the destination page, select Reset.
 All filters assigned by the drillthrough will be reset.

 Use filter search for single and multiple selection filters

 In single and multiple selection filters, type the value that you want.
-The filter search will present only the recently retrieved values that match the search term.
+The filter updates to only show the values that match the search term.